linux-china/dotenvx-rs/README.md

 If you don't want to shell history to record the sensitive value, you can use `dotenvx set <key> -` to read the value from standard input (stdin), and press Ctrl+D on Linux/macOS or Ctrl+Z on Windows to finish input.

+### How to see key's difference between .env files?

+You can use the `dotenvx diff key1,key2` command to display the difference values from .env files, and dotenvx will search all .env files in the current directory and compare the values of the specified keys.

 # References